Circle-Vision 360°

 Circle-Vision 360° is a film format developed by The Walt Disney Company that uses projection screens which encircle the audience.

 Circle-Vision 360° developed from the Circarama format, which uses eleven 16 mm projectors.
 The first Circarama film was A Tour of the West (1955).
-For the movie Italia '61, the number of cameras was reduced to nine, and the 16 mm film was shown using 35 mm projectors.
+For the film Italia '61, the number of cameras was reduced to nine, and the 16 mm film was shown using 35 mm projectors.
 In 1965, Circle-Vision 360° made its official debut, in a nine-camera, 35 mm format.
 At least one reason for the renaming from Circarama was objections by the owners of Cinerama to the similarity between the two names.

 In both the Circarama and Circle-Vision 360° formats, the screens are arranged in a circle around the audience, with small gaps between the screens.
 The number of screens (eleven or nine) being odd results in a gap being opposite of each screen in the circle.
 The projectors are placed in these gaps, above the heads of the viewers.
 Railings are sometimes provided to steady the audience members while viewing the film.
 The cameras and projection systems for both Circarama and Circle-Vision 360° were designed by longtime Disney animator and visual effects pioneer Ub Iwerks.
 Circle-Vision 360° cameras have been mounted on top of automobiles for travelog scenes.
 For The Timekeeper (1992), static cameras and CGI effects were used.

 At one time, every one of the Disney Resorts then open had at least one Circle-Vision 360° theater.
-The Epcot theme park has the only two still operating as of 2022.
+The Epcot theme park has the only two still operating as of 2025.
 Circarama and Circle-Vision 360° films have also been featured at various world's fairs.

 Circarama and Circle-Vision 360° films

 A Tour of the West and the original 1958 version of America the Beautiful were shot in Circarama.
-Italia '61 was filmed in 16 mm and billed as a Circarama movie, but was shown using nine 35 mm projectors.
+Italia '61 was filmed in 16 mm and billed as a Circarama film, but was shown using nine 35 mm projectors.
 All other films in the table were shot in Circle-Vision 360°.